tianjialiu/SAGE-IGP/README.md

 ```

 ### Issues
 * The original script `adjFRP_T1.R` used to produce Punjab/Haryana emissions in SAGE-IGP was accidentally overwritten and cannot be recovered.
-The updated `adjFRP_T1.R` yields the same overall dry matter burned budget, but there may be slight differences.
+The updated `adjFRP_T1.R` yields the same mean budget of dry matter burned overall, but there may be slight differences in annual and daily variability.

 ## Publication
 Liu T., L.J.
 Mickley, S. Singh, M. Jain, R.S.
 DeFries, and M.E.
 Marlier (2020, in press).
 Crop residue burning practices across north India inferred from household survey data: bridging gaps in satellite observations. *Atmos.
 Environ.
 X*